Can You Use a Pool Without a Filter? Risks & Alternatives

 Water Quality Issues

-After just 3-5 days without filtration, you'll likely need a complete SLAM (Shock Level And Maintain) process to restore water quality.
-This involves maintaining shock-level chlorine (based on your CYA level using the FC/CYA chart) until the water passes an overnight chlorine loss test.
+After just 3-5 days without filtration, you'll likely need a complete SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → (Shock Level And Maintain) process to restore water quality.
+This involves maintaining shock-level chlorine (based on your CYA level using the all-in-one pool calculator) until the water passes an overnight chlorine loss test.
 Note: High CYA levels require higher chlorine concentrations for effective sanitation - test CYA levels before implementing emergency chemical protocols.

 Equipment Damage